sourcery-ai-experiments/blog.nathanv.me/content/posts/spin-windows/index.md

 a good guide, so this is what I figured out.

-While you *can* do this with WSL or Cygwin, Spin now has prebuilt Windows binaries available, so I think this is way easier.
+While you *can* do this with WSL or Cygwin, Spin now has prebuilt Windows binaries available, so I think this is easier.

 ## Prerequisites